thuliteio/getdoks.org/content/showcase/_index.md

 ---
 title: "Showcase"
-description: "Showcase Doks."
+description: "Check out what others have build with Doks."
-lead: ""
+lead: "Check out what others have build with Doks."
 date: 2020-11-06T18:04:19+01:00
 lastmod: 2020-11-06T18:04:19+01:00
 draft: false